OpenRailAssociation/osrd-website/content/who-we-are/program/strategic-choices/opensource.en.md

 ### <font color=#aa026d>OSRD : when railway simulation becomes open source</font>

-The choice of open source is particularly strategic in the public sector.
+The choice of Open Source is particularly strategic in the public sector.
 In addition to significantly lowering development costs, it offers every citizen **the transparency needed** to understand and evaluate public investment choices.

 We believe that Open Source addresses political, economic, technical and even energy issues: